 Older plantations were monitored for bear damage and hardwood competition was evaluated.
-Bear damage is now evident in all of the plantations that were thinned (Chap1-91, Chap2-91, and Chap3-91).
+Bear damage is evident in all of the plantations that were thinned (Chap1-91, Chap2-91, and Chap3-91).
 Bears strip bark from conifer trees during spring sap flow to feed on the cambium and prefer the vigorously growing trees retained in thinned plantations.

 The WHMP standard calling for hardwoods to comprise 5 to 10 percent of total stem count has been exceeded in Divr2-95.
-The plantation will be monitored for conifer growth suppression; the decision to slash excessive hardwood trees will also consider the potential for subsequent bear damage on conifer trees.
+Monitoring of conifer growth suppression will continue; a decision to slash excessive hardwood trees will consider the potential for subsequent bear damage on conifer trees.
+Bear damage may increase in 2009 due to poor berry production in 2008.